DarthKoder/Hunter-Kitchen-Designs/README.md

 ## User Experience (UX)

-This website is a bespoke kitchen design website for all those who seek a kitchen designer and/or interior designer to work with clients to discuss all aspects of creating, remodeling, or updating the kitchen area of their home.
+This website is the help to help with the whole process of finding what type of kitchens they would like, and implementing them into reality.

 There is clear navigation and a form set up on the contact us page to get in touch and discuss anything from quereies and plans to go ahead with any kitchen design and/or installations.